Mahindra XUV700

 The Mahindra XUV700 is a compact crossover SUV produced by the Indian automobile manufacturer Mahindra & Mahindra.
 Introduced in August 2021, the vehicle is positioned to replace the XUV500.

 Overview

-The vehicle was introduced on 14 August 2021.
+The vehicle was introduced in India on 14 August 2021.
 The XUV700 was originally designed as the second-generation XUV500, however Mahindra decided to reposition the model nomenclature due to its plan of expanding its SUV portfolio.
 It is their first model to use the new Mahindra logo, which is reserved for their SUV products.